RhetTbull/exif2findertags/README.md

   --help                Show this message and exit.
 ```

 You must specify one or more tag names using `-tag` or `--tag-value`.
-Tag names must be valid names as specified in the exiftool [documentation](https://exiftool.org/TagNames/) and are case sensitive.
+Tag names must be valid names as specified in the exiftool [documentation](https://exiftool.org/TagNames/).
 The group name may be omitted or included in same format as exfitool uses.

 For example: